rdrahul/typescript-node-boilerplate/Readme.md

 # Boilerplate code for Typescript Node project

-This is a simple boiler platecode for quicly starting a nodejs project in typescript.
+This is a simple boilerplate code for quickly starting a node-express project in typescript.